Maheer96/BaseScript/content/Leetcode Walker/Minimum Coins.md

 ## Problem

-Coin Change is **medium** level problem #332 on Leetcode, for the full description, see [here](https://leetcode.com/problems/coin-change/description/).
+Coin Change is a **medium** level problem #332 on Leetcode, for the full description, see [here](https://leetcode.com/problems/coin-change/description/).
 In Coin Change, you are given an integer array `coins` of _different_ numbers, and an integer `amount` representing a total amount of money.

 The objective is to return the **fewest number of coins that you need to make up the amount**.
 If the amount cannot be made up by the combination, return `-1`.